Privacy Policy

 We may obtain information about you from other sources, including the following:

 • Third-Party Services.
-Our platform allows users to enable a variety of Third-Party Services, on our Services.
-For instance, users can connect their accounts on Slack, GitHub, and Heroku to their Doppler workplace.
+We allow you to enable a variety of Third-Party Services, on our Services.
+For instance, users can connect their accounts GitHub, Heroku, and Datadog to their Doppler workplace.
 Once enabled, the provider of a Third-Party Service may share certain information with Doppler such as the username and email address associated with that user on the Third-Party Service as well as additional information that the provider has chosen to make available to Doppler to facilitate the integration.
-Users should check the privacy settings and privacy policies of these Third-Party Services to understand what information may be shared with Doppler.
+You should check the privacy settings and privacy policies of these Third-Party Services to understand what information may be shared with Doppler.

-• Third Party Authentication Providers.
-Doppler allows you to sign up and log in to our platform using third-party authentication providers, such as Google, okta, onelogin, and Azure Active Directory.
-If you choose to sign up and log in in this manner, the third-party authentication service will ask you permission to share certain information with us, including your name and email address.
+• Third-Party Authentication Providers.
+Doppler allows you to sign up and log in to our platform using third-party authentication providers, such as Google and GitHub.
+If you choose to sign up and log in in this manner, the third-party authentication service will ask your permission to share certain information with us, including your name and email address.
 You can control the information that we receive from third-party authentication providers using the privacy settings in your accounts with those services.

 • Event Partners.
 We may also receive information about you from our event partners.
 For instance, if you attend a trade show or an event which we sponsor, the organizer may provide us with your name and contact information in accordance with the disclosure they made to you so that we can reach out to you to discuss our products and services.